We focus on exercises that lead to injury if performed incorrectly or without suitable preparation and conditioning.

 I think I answered your second question above.

 Now to your third question.
 I call a bilateral squat a “static” movement.
-This is important to look at but looking at a static squat is important for getting out of chair or off the toilet.
+This is important, but looking at a static squat is essential for getting out of a chair or off the toilet.
 We need to look at dynamic movements, like, walking.

 Hello member of the support staff,

 A quick question.
 In his last email, Rick mentioned that he went to a professional for a knee assessment and therapy.